-Course Description
+MET CS544 Course Description

-The goal of this course is to provide students with the mathematical and practical background required in the field of data analytics.
-Starting with an introduction to probability and statistics, the R tool is introduced for statistical computing and graphics.
-Different types of data are investigated along with data summarization techniques and plotting methods.
-Data populations using discrete, continuous, and multivariate distributions are explored.
+The goal of this course is to provide students with the mathematical and practical background required in data analytics.
+The R tool is introduced for statistical computing and graphics, starting with an introduction to probability and statistics.
+Various types of data are investigated, along with data summarization techniques and plotting methods.
+Data populations with discrete, continuous, and multivariate distributions are explored.
 Sampling methods and errors during measurements and computations are analyzed.
 String manipulations and data wrangling methods are examined in detail.
-The concepts covered in the course are demonstrated using R. This is a laboratory course.
-Students need to bring laptops to class and install Rstudio and R.
+The concepts covered in the course are demonstrated using R. This is a laboratory course